 Procedure for using the paper strips

-You can open the Sniffin’ Stick in the test area at a sufficient distance from the patient.
+- You can open the Sniffin’ Stick in the test area at a sufficient distance from the patient.
 You take a paper strip (preferably with tweezers) and draw a stripe of about 2 cm on the paper strip with the Sniffin’ Stick.
-After this you can close the stick.

 Since the screening, identification and discrimination tests contain an above-threshold fragrance concentrations, a negligible deviation from the results of the otherwise usual testing is to be expected.
 However, in this procedure it should be taken into account that this is associated with faster consumption of the sticks and reduces the shelf life / durability of the sticks.

 Unfortunately it is not possible to use this method with the threshold test.
 At this moment we do not have a corona safe solution for the Sniffin’ Sticks threshold tests.
-It remains to be determined if an assisted threshold testing can be performed on a paper.
+The Threshold-Test has not yet been validated, because a different protocol was used for the unassisted application.
+Therefor it remains to be seen whether the methods are comparable.

 1- Christian A. Mueller, Elisabeth Grassinger, Asami Naka, Andreas F.P.
 Temmel, Thomas Hummel, Gerd Kobal.
 A Self-administered Odor Identification Test Procedure Using the “Sniffin’ Sticks”.
 Chemical Senses 31,6 595–598 (2006). https://doi.org/10.1093/chemse/bjj064